 - In 2018, the theme was “Young People and Mental Health in a Changing World.”

-- For 2019, the theme is “Mental Health Promotion and Suicide Prevention”.
+- In 2019, the theme was “Mental Health Promotion and Suicide Prevention.”

 - Suicide is the act of ending one’s own life.

 - Poor mental health, emotional turmoil, and inescapable pain are the core causes of suicide.